hhandika/segul/README.md

 Availabilities: all subcommands

 The app support both DNA and amino acid sequences.
-By default the datatype is set for DNA.
+By default the data type is set for DNA sequences.
 If your input file is amino acid sequences, you will need to change the data type to `aa`.
 By specifying the data type, the app will check if your sequence files contain only IUPAC characters.
 Except for computing summary statistics, you can set data type to `ignore` to skip checking the IUPAC characters.
 This usually speed app the computation for about 40%.
 Use this option when you are sure your sequences contain only IUPAC characters.

+To summarize, available data types:

+- `aa`
+- `dna`
+- `ignore`

 ### Special options